loan-wolf/Smart-Contracts/README.md

 This function returns the number of passed accruance periods for a staker _who.
 Using the example of Bob above, if bob called this function just before unstaking he would have been returned 3 as 3 months passed and 1 month was the accruance period.
 -NOTE: _who must be currently staking to call the function

+`stake(uint256 _id, uint256 _amm) external`
+This function sends your ERC1155s to the Bonds contract to stake.
+MUST approve bonds to spend your bonds before calling.
+It will add the staking to the linked list detailed bellow.

 Staking (Linked List)
 ---------------------
 The `staking` mapping is a nested mapping containing a circular doubly linked list data structure that holds an address's staking info.
 Traversal of the linked list is to be done with the public mapping offchain.
 To traverse start at the HEAD (will always be 0) for a given user's address.
 Then look up the NEXT value for that user.
 Continue until you loop back to HEAD (0).
 Values are stored under the IOU struct named `value`.
 The IOU struct has the following values within it: